 Taking a winter hike offers many advantages: refreshing temperatures, fewer crowds and even better views thanks to leafless trees and our famous deep blue skies.

-Here are four great winter hikes that are easy to reach from Asheville:
+Here are six great winter hikes that are easy to reach from Asheville:

 Max Patch Trail

-Near Hot Springs, some call Max Patch "the crown jewel of the Appalachian Trail," where the famous footpath which crosses it at the top.
-It's landscape is ideal for picnics, playing Frisbee, flying a kite, or practicing yoga with idyllic scenery surrounding you.
+Also near Hot Springs, Max Patch is known as the crown jewel of the Appalachian Trail, with the trail itself crossing directly over the mountain’s open, scenic summit.
+Its landscape is ideal for picnics, playing Frisbee, flying a kite, or practicing yoga with idyllic scenery surrounding you.
 With unimpeded views for miles around, you can see Mount Mitchell in the east and the Great Smokies in the west within a short 1.5- mile loop to the summit.
 Note: temperatures can often be 10-20 degrees cooler than in Asheville once on the exposed mountain bald, so make sure to bundle up!

 Rainbow Falls Trail